filamentphp/filament/packages/app/docs/03-resources/04-editing-records.md

 On resource pages, actions are usually in 2 places: in the top right of the page, and below the form.

-For example, you may add a new button action next to "Delete" on the Edit page that runs the `impersonate()` Livewire method:
+For example, you may add a new button action next to "Delete" on the Edit page:

 ```php
 use Filament\Actions;